tomduck/pandoc-eqnos/README.md

 Markdown Syntax
 ---------------

-To tag an equation with the label `eq:description`, use
+To assign an equation the label `eq:description`, use

     $$ y = mx + b $$ {#eq:description}